 13. Delivery check

 Upon receipt of the goods, the customer must check whether the products, their conditions and quality correspond to the order.
 Any defects found must be the subject of a written complaint via e-mail to the supplier’s address within a period of 5 working days from the day of delivery.
 If the customer fails to complain within this period, the delivery is to be considered as accepted.
 A complaint does not free the customer from the obligation to pay.
 The customer is obliged to provide a photographic documentation proving, both the conditions of the goods, as well as those of the packaging.
 In the absence of evidence, the customer waives any compensation.
 In principle, the defective goods must be returned to the supplier.
 The defective product will be replaced by an identical new product or, failing that, by an equivalent product.
-In the event that the packaging should be delivered in poor condition (for example a damaged package), the transport damage should be IMMEDIATELY challenged to the deliveryman at the time of delivery.
+In the event that the packaging should be delivered in poor condition (for example a damaged package), the transport damage should be IMMEDIATELY challenged to the deliveryman at the time of delivery (see further instructions in point 16).
 Otherwise the customer will take responsibility for any damage to the goods.

 14. Delay of acceptance